Khajuraho Lok Sabha constituency

 Khajuraho is a Lok Sabha constituency in Madhya Pradesh state in central India.
 Presently it covers the entire Panna district and parts of Chhatarpur and Katni districts.

 Vidhan Sabha segments

-Presently, after delimitation of the parliamentary constituencies in 2008, this constituency comprises the following eight Vidhan Sabha segments:
+Since the delimitation of the parliamentary constituencies in 2008, this constituency comprises the following eight Vidhan Sabha segments:

-From 1976-2008, Khajuraho Lok Sabha constituency comprised the following eight Vidhan Sabha (Legislative Assembly) segments:
+From 1976 to 2008, Khajuraho Lok Sabha constituency comprised the following eight Vidhan Sabha (Legislative Assembly) segments: